gh-3/timus.ru_solutions/README.md

 # timus.ru_solutions

-used languages: Python
+Used languages: Python

-python version used: 3.9
+Python version used: 3.9

 Some problems that I could solve in Python language are in the python directory.